kannangce/7-languages-in-7-weeks/ruby/day-1/reading.md

   even though they don't follow the same hierarchy.

 - Purely objected oriented.
 Meaning everything is an object and no primitive types.
 So where does typical functions that you define without a class resides in?
-There is a object called `Object` which is root object and contains everything.
+There is an object called `Object` which is root object and contains everything.

 - homebrew taps has to be written in Ruby.